-How to Apply a Lace Front Wig (Beginner-Friendly)
+How To Apply a Lace Front Wig - Step by Step Guide

 Time: 15–25 minutes | Skill level: Easy